Welcome from the Founder and Executive Director

 City Strings welcomes you!

-City Strings (CSU) was founded in response to a need that I perceived in urban Boston.
+City Strings was founded in response to a need that I perceived in urban Boston.
 The circumstances of the youth in those areas reflected my own experiences growing up, first in Massachusetts, then in California and Texas.
 Serendipitously, I was able to take cello lessons at an early age while living in San Diego.

 There I performed with the JCC of San Diego when I was 11 years old.
 The ability to demonstrate my musical skills in a larger setting, coupled with the wonderful guidance from my teacher and mentor, gave me a sense of self-worth.
 At a summer music camp that I attended, I met Glen Campbell, a cellist in the San Diego Symphony Orchestra.
 Mr. Campbell taught me to play the cello free of charge for six years.

 The cello and the people who allowed me to master this instrument changed my life forever.
 As an adult, I decided to provide these opportunities that meant so much to me personally to youth in Boston’s inner city.
 And so, City Strings was born!
-Starting with a small group of 12 children in 2012, CSU has grown to over twenty students with plans for further growth in the next few years.
+Starting with a small group of 12 children in 2012, we have grown to over twenty students with plans for further growth in the next few years.

-During these years, CSU has enjoyed collaborative performances with such respected artists as Walter Beasley, Professor of Music, Berklee College of Music, the Grammy award-wining drummer Terri Lynn Carrington and the Guy Mendilow Band.
+During these years, City Strings has enjoyed collaborative performances with such respected artists as Walter Beasley, Professor of Music, Berklee College of Music, the Grammy award-wining drummer Terri Lynn Carrington and the Guy Mendilow Band.
 It has twice been invited by the Museum of Fine Arts to perform at its Community Day Celebration during the Art in Bloom Weekend.
 Further, City Strings has opened for the Boston Symphony Orchestra’s Community Chamber Concert Series and has participated in the Roxbury Stringfest sponsored by the Celebrity Series of Boston’s Arts for All program.

 City Strings has been recognized by both Boston media and local social and cultural institutions including: The Boston Globe, New England Cable News, Boston Neighborhood Network, Urban Update, Greater Boston Chapter of the National Council of Negro Women, Black Ministerial Alliance, Mothers for Justice and Equality, The Northeasterners and The New England Arts Group.